Eliastik/simple-voice-changer/ROADMAP.md

 * [ ] - Enhance limiter?
 * [ ] - Filter "Autotuner"?
 * [ ] - Filter "equalizer"?
+* [ ] - If adding new filters: hide some advanced filters, and make possible to add them if needed in the UI
 * [ ] - Save into localstorage filters settings?
 * [ ] - Graphical visualization of audio + apply filters in a portion of the audio?
 * [ ] - Real-time filters editing when recording audio (reuse existing filters)?